If you have chickens, chances are you’re wondering “What does a fertilized egg look like?” I have the answers plus some tried and true tips!

 Maybe your rooster does not know how to do his job.
 If this is the case, you need to get a different rooster.
 But it’s also possible that either your rooster or your hen, is not getting the proper nutrition.
 Just like people, if they aren’t getting the right vitamins and minerals it may be interfering with proper reproduction.

 Be sure to feed your flock a high-protein feed that has good, healthy ingredients like this.
 It’s also a good idea, especially if you have a health concern, to supplement your birds with vitamins.
 Here’s my favorite.

 Tip #1: Avoid washing the chicken eggs

-As you probably know, when eggs are laid, they have something called the “bloom” on them.
+When eggs are laid, they have something called the “bloom” on them.
 This extra layer keeps bacteria and other nasties out of the egg, protecting the precious oocyte from harm.

 It’s important to not wash your hatching eggs – you’ll remove the bloom, and potentially expose the chick embryo to bacteria, crushing your hopes of hearing peeping and getting to watch them zip into life.

 Tip #2: Stay away from eggs that have abnormal shapes